bismuthfoundation/Antimony/README.md

 ## Releases

+* 0.0.3 - Added optional "Above" condition to "send" command.
+* 0.0.2 - Maintenance
-0.0.1 - Crude version, only balance and send commands
+* 0.0.1 - Initial crude version, only balance and send commands

 ## More